RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/sequence-search-help.md

 ### How long are the search results available for? <a style="cursor: pointer" id="stable-links" ng-click="scrollTo('stable-links')" name="stable-links" class="text-muted smaller"><i class="fa fa-link"></i></a>

-The results will be available at the same URL for **at least one month**.
+The results will be available at the same URL for **up to 7 days**.

 ## Feedback